An Interview With Michelle – Raising Awareness For Coeliac Disease

 If Michelle was to have eaten them chips, the fact that they weren’t cooked separately to food containing gluten meant she would have had a reaction just as bad as if she were to eat bread for example.
 We were both outraged at this, as if a place which serves food offers ‘gluten free’ food, then they should take extra caution that at no point cross contamination can occur.

 I asked Michelle some questions which will hopefully answer any questions anyone else may have about the disease:

 1. So Michelle, what symptoms did you notice before the diagnosis of being coeliac?

-Hi Lauren!
+Hi Lozza!
 My main concern was the thinning of my hair (I always had quite thick hair) I also noticed I was feeling quite bloated after eating and some discomfort at times.
 I was also getting what I thought were mouth ulcers but I had no idea that was a symptom at the time.

 2. Did you know a lot about coeliac disease beforehand?